Political Scientist at the University of Guelph

 Recent Articles:

 2023.
 “Civilian Police Oversight and Accountability for Serious Incidents in Canada: Who Polices the Police?”
-Canadian Public Administration. forthcoming.
+Canadian Public Administration 66(3): 390-408

 2021.
 “What We’ve Got Here is Failure to Cooperate: Provincial Governments and the Canadian Reference Power,” Revue Générale de Droit 51(2): 91-128.